 For each That You must determine 1.
-Wet-out area Is uncontrolled Annual uncontrolled wet-out area organic HAP emissions. i.
+Wet-out area Is uncontrolled Annual uncontrolled wet-out area organic HAP emissions.
+2. Wet-out area that is not a PTE i.
 The capture efficiency of the enclosure, and ii.
 Annual organic HAP emissions that escape the enclosure.
-Has an enclosure that is a PTE That the enclosure meets the requirements of EPA Method 204 of appendix M to 40 CFR part 51 for a PTE.
+3. Wet-out area a PTE That the enclosure meets the requirements of EPA Method 204 of appendix M to 40 CFR part 51 for a PTE.
 4. Oven Is uncontrolled Annual uncontrolled oven organic HAP emissions.
-5. Line a.
-Is controlled or uncontrolled i.
+5. Line i.
 The amount of neat resin plus applied, and ii.
 The amount of neat gel coat plus applied.
 6. Add-on control device i.
 Total annual inlet organic HAP emissions, and total annual outlet organic HAP emissions.

-Table 12 to Subpart WWWW of Part 63-Data Requirements for New and Existing Continuous Lamination Lines and Continuous Casting Lines Complying With a Lbs/Ton Organic HAP Emissions Limit on a Per Line Basis
+Table 12 to Subpart WWWW of Part 63-Data Requirements for New and Existing ContinuousLamination Lines and Continuous Casting Lines Complying With a Lbs/Ton Organic HAPEmissions Limit on a Per Line Basis